Molecular-scale electronics: Fundamental concepts

 for the devices to work.
 With bulk methods growing increasingly demanding and costly as they near inherent limits, the idea was born that the components could instead be built up atom by atom in a chemistry lab (bottom up) versus carving them out of bulk material (top down).
 This is the idea behind molecular electronics, with the ultimate miniaturization being components contained in single molecules.

 In single-molecule electronics, the bulk material is replaced by single molecules.
 Instead of forming structures by removing or applying material after a pattern scaffold, the atoms are put together in a chemistry lab.
-In this way, billions of billions of copies are made simultaneously (typically more than 1020 molecules are made at once) while the composition of molecules are controlled down to the last atom.
-The molecules used have properties that resemble traditional electronic components such as a wire, transistor or rectifier.
+In this way, billions of billions of copies are made simultaneously (typically more than 1020 molecules are made at once) while the composition of molecules is controlled down to the last atom.
+The molecules used have properties that resemble conventional electronic components such as a wire, transistor or rectifier.

-Single-molecule electronics is an emerging field, and entire electronic circuits consisting exclusively of molecular sized compounds are still very far from being realized.
+Single-molecule electronics is an emerging field, and entire electronic circuits consisting exclusively of molecular-sized compounds are still very far from being realized.
 However, the unceasing demand for more computing power, along with the inherent limits of lithographic methods as of 2016, make the transition seem unavoidable.
 Currently, the focus is on discovering molecules with interesting properties and on finding ways to obtain reliable and reproducible contacts between the molecular components and the bulk material of the electrodes.